 Excellent.
-Well, from from their from those suspicious beginnings.
+Well, from their from those suspicious beginnings.
 See what happened.
 It's It's amazing.
-But I thought it would be really great to have you on the podcast because I always look at you as as a as a great we were just joking before on you.
-You've got the Midwestern perspective, right the middle of the country, you've got this, you know, broad understanding of what's going on in the planet, or at least the United States version of it in in marketing.
+But I thought it would be really great to have you on the podcast because I always look at you as great we were just joking before on you.
+You've got the Midwestern perspective, right the middle of the country, you've got this, you know, broad understanding of what's going on in the planet, or at least the United States version of it in marketing.
 And so it'd be great if you could start by just setting the table and help you help people to understand a little bit about your background into fish and what the agency has done.

 Unknown Speaker 2:23

 Well, I hate to burst the bubble of anybody who's going to school to become a marketing leader, but I have a BFA in drawing and printmaking from Calvin College here in beautiful Grand Rapids, Michigan, which is Calvin University.
-And then I, you know, I couldn't I couldn't paint for a living is what it came down to.
+And then I, you know, I couldn't paint for a living is what it came down to.
 But I had a graphic that I had a graphic design background, same time, so I kind of that's how I kind of got going.
-I saw the world in graphic design terms, even though the fine art that I produced was kind of from that personal perspective and then I eventually found myself in a, in a creative director role at a marketing agency after having been at design firms for a number of years.
+I saw the world in graphic design terms, even though the fine art that I produced was kind of from that personal perspective and then I eventually found myself in a creative director role at a marketing agency after having been at design firms for a number of years.
 I really think that's where my education truly kicked into high gear.
-So, one, liberal arts is the way to go team and two, you can learn a lot on the job.
+So, one, liberal arts is the way to go team, and two, you can learn a lot on the job.

 Peter Mahoney 3:23